Dark-bean/weatherApp/README.md

 # weatherApp
 #HOW TO:

 #1.
-Create a virtual env and dowload the requirments using command "pip install -r requirements.txt" \n
+Create a virtual env and dowload the requirments using command "pip install -r requirements.txt" <br />
 #2. run command "python3 wApp.py
 #3.
 Naviagte to the server App is running on (i.e Local host)
 #4.
 Add a valid 'city' and matching 'country'